-Gül E. Kremer is a Professor and C.G.
-“Turk” & Joyce A. Therkildsen Department Chair of Department of Industrial and Manufacturing Systems Engineering at The Iowa State University.
+Gül E. Kremer is the Wilkinson Professor in the Department Chair of Department of Industrial and Manufacturing Systems Engineering at The Iowa State University.
 She has served in several leadership roles within Penn State, before joining Iowa State, including Chair of the Engineering Faculty Council, Engineering Caucus Leader, Chair of Engineering Curriculum Committee and Chair of the University Planning Committee.
 Dr. Kremer has degrees in industrial engineering from Yildiz Technical University, an MBA from Istanbul University and a PhD in Engineering Management from Missouri University of Science and Technology.
 She has been a National Research Council-US AFRL Summer Faculty Fellow in the Human Effectiveness Directorate from 2002 to 2004, and a Fulbright Scholar (2010-2011).
 She served as a Program Director in the National Science Foundation’s Division of Undergraduate Education between August 2013 and August 2016.

 Dr. Kremer’s research interests include applied decision analysis to improve complex products and systems, and engineering education.
 The results of her research efforts have been presented in various publications (3 books, more than 280 refereed publications).
 Six of her papers have been recognized with Best Paper awards.
 She has active research collaborations in China, France, and Taiwan.